 The Application requests an extension of use of CMC to enable it to be used in wine and sparkling wine production as an additional tool for preventing clouding and sediment formation resulting from the precipitation of tartrate crystals during storage.
-Tartrate occurs naturally in wine and is mainly in the potassium form however calcium tartrate can also be present.
+Wine is essentially a supersaturated solution of tartrate.
+The tartrate is mainly potassium tartrate however calcium tartrate can also be present.
 As a result of change in storage temperature during transport tartrate can crystallise in wine resulting in cloudy wine with sediment which is undesirable to many consumers.